RyoMogi/ryomogi.github.io/_pages/about.md

 <br />

 **Invited Talks (Selected)**
+- 26/11/2025.
+What can we learn from Japan's approach to healthy ageing?
+8th How to make good things happen: global lessons for UK policymakers, Nesta and BIT, the UK.
+[Archived video](https://www.youtube.com/live/ckWXcIls7nc?si=OnvlMvejBFDFzioy)
 - 06/03/2024.
 Challenges of dataviz and the reactions from the internet audience to our study.
 RAS seminar, Office for National Statistics, the UK.

 At universities: Universidad Nacional de Educación a Distancia (Spain), Charles University (Czechia), London School of Hygiene and Tropical Medicine, Princeton University, Macquarie University (Australia)